areddyraja/azimuth-nextjs/content/pages/productacceleration.md

 * Technology Upgrade

 ### Product Lifecycle Management
-WWith our specliaized skills and ability to manage and build on something that is already in use, we offer to refresh and offer new features to your existing applications.
+With our specliaized skills and ability to manage and build on something that is already in use, we offer to refresh and offer new features to your existing applications.

 ### Product Extension
 Akrantha offers well orchestrated services from existing monolithic applications with APIs.